Frequently Asked Questions

 Can I fail Course Placement?

-No. This is an assessment tool that helps JCC Advisors place you in appropriate courses so you can succeed.
+No. This is an assessment tool that helps college advisors place you in appropriate courses so you can succeed.

 Will I have to take classes I don't need for my degree?